TJenica/cartpolar_DQN/README.md

 # cartpolar_DQN
 My first try in DQN

-cartpolar in normal DQN and Prioritized Experience Replay write in pytorch
+write cartpolar in normal DQN and DQN with Prioritized Experience Replay

+both in pytorch